Category: History

 The mysterious disappearance of the physicist Ettore Majorana

-“I was born in Catania, August 5th, 1906.
-I earned a high school diploma in classical studies in1923; I then regularly attended engineering studies in Rome university until the beginning of the final year.
-In 1928, desiring to study pure science, I requested and obtained admittance to the Faculty of Physics, and in 1929 I…
+“I was born in Catania on August 5th, 1906.
+I completed classical studies, obtaining my high school diploma in 1923; I then regularly pursued engineering studies in Rome up to the beginning of the final year.
+In 1928, wishing to dedicate myself to pure science, I requested and obtained admission to the Faculty of Physics,…